golden75/HPC/nextflow_03_nextflow_scripting.md

 ## Advanced file reading operations
 The classes `Reader` and `InputStream` provide fine control for reading text and binary files, respectively.

+The method `newReader` creates a `Reader` **object** for the given file that allows you to read the content as single characters, lines or arrays of characters

 ```
 myReader = myFile.newReader()
 String line